syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Sorting-and-Filtering.md

 # Sorting and Filtering

-This section explains about filtering operations in the SfSpreadsheet
+This section explains about sorting and filtering functionalities in the SfSpreadsheet.

 ## Filtering

-By default, Filtering support will be enabled in the SfSpreadsheet, but if you want to disable the Filtering in SfSpreadsheet, set the __**AllowFiltering**__ property to be **false** in the Spreadsheet Loaded event.
+By default, Filtering support will be enabled in the SfSpreadsheet, but if you want to disable the Filtering in SfSpreadsheet, set the `AllowFiltering` property to be false in the Spreadsheet Loaded event.

 {% tabs %}
 {% highlight c# %}